maptastik/kygis2014/story-map-pres/outline.md

 - Why?
 - How?

-But in reseaching for the presentation I discovered that subject of story is being pretty heavily discussed in the the closely related field of data visualization field.
+But in researching for the presentation I discovered that subject of story is being pretty heavily discussed in the the closely related field of data visualization field.
 While lots of attempts at defining story have arisen out of those discussions, I think Robert Kosara, a well respected researcher and practitioner of data visualization offers a fitting characterization of story that is well suited for evaluating the "storyness" of a story map.

 It contains: